QubesOS/qubes-core-agent-linux/doc/vm-tools/qrexec-client-vm.rst

 *local_program* argument, it reports the local program exit code.
 There is no way to learn exit code of remote service in this case.

+In both cases, if process (local or remote) was terminated by a signal, exit status is 128+signal number.

 If service call is denied by dom0, ``qrexec-client-vm`` exit with status 126.

 AUTHORS